dfornis/dfornis/content/post/predicting-search-data/index.md

 ![](tslm_arimax_direct_forecasts.png)

 The direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
 But still, it essentially fails to predict that last drop 1 week ahead.
 Leaving that aside, the level of predictive power in the model is surprising considering its simplicity.
-What I take away from this experiment is that with a bit of fine-tuning and perhaps added complexity it is possible to predict a leading economic indicator with high-frequency narrative data gathered  Google Trends.
+What I take away from this experiment is that with a bit of fine-tuning and perhaps added complexity it is possible to predict a leading economic indicator with high-frequency narrative data.

-The highest requirements for statistical rigor does not necessarily apply in a forecasting model, in the same way it does when exploring a casual relationship.
-Given that, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data set.
+The highest requirements for statistical rigor does not necessarily apply in a forecasting model in the same way it does when exploring a casual relationship.
+Given that, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data set in the future.

 ## References
 Andersson, Michael K. and Reijer, Ard H.J.
 (2015), “Nowcasting”, Sveriges Riksbank Economic Review, 2015:1, Sveriges Riksbank, pp. 75-89.